 16. Single-Leg Forward Jump Hop-Overs

 Careful here.
 Do not let your mind wander.
-Concentrate on the location of the rope and how your feet are landing.
+Focus on the location of the rope and how your feet are landing.

 3 sets, all the way down the length of the rope, and back.

-Now that the hard part of the workout is complete, you might choose to do some cool-down calisthenics to gradually decrease your heart rate and limber-up your muscles.
+Now that the hard part of the workout is complete, you might choose to do some cool-down movements to gradually decrease your heart rate and limber up your muscles.

 Take Your Battle Rope Anywhere

 Yes, you can use the battle rope at your local gym.
-However, many people still don’t realize that you can take your battle rope outside.
+However, many people still don’t realize that you can use ropes or fitness tubes at home or take them outside.

 Keep a battle rope in your car’s trunk – and take your workouts outside to your neighborhood park, driveway, or backyard patio.
-There’s a lot to be said for working out in the fresh air.
+There’s a lot to say about working out in the fresh air.

 There are also more options for battle ropes today.
-You can get one of the original, heavy black industrial ropes that CrossFit popularized, or you can get one of the new, sleeker, lighter colored ropes that are more portable.
+You can get one of the original, heavy black industrial ropes that CrossFit popularized, or one of the new, sleeker, lighter-colored tubes that are more portable.

-The above battle rope workout is a serious calorie-burner.
-You’ll notice at times that your heart rate is accelerated and that you’re breathing very heavily.
-This is your indication that you’re burning your body’s fat stores for energy.
+The above battle rope workout is a serious calorie burner.
+You’ll notice at times that your heart rate is accelerated and you’re breathing heavily.
+This indicates that you’re burning your body’s fat stores for energy.

 Life Detox: Everything you Need To Know about Bouncing Back